itoroukpe/AfriXport/Testing the shipping labels.md

-I'll walk you through testing the shipping labels for both FedEx and Maersk from both vendor and buyer perspectives.
-Let me first examine the current implementation to understand the testing flow.

-Now let me check what test interfaces are available for testing the shipping functionality:

-Let me also check what customer/buyer interfaces are available:

-Let me check the specific buyer/customer tracking interfaces:

-Now let me look at the buyer portal to understand how customers place orders:

-Perfect!
-Now I have a comprehensive understanding of the system.
-Let me walk you through how to test shipping labels for FedEx and Maersk as both vendor and buyer.

 ## Testing Shipping Labels: Complete Walkthrough

 Based on the current implementation, here's how to test the shipping functionality for both FedEx and Maersk: